Who was Ray Kroc?

 I was also able to physically go back in time to eavesdrop on the conversations Ray had with the McDonald brothers.

-I have a feeling that Ray is rolling in his grave-and is pretty angry about what’s been taking place at headquarters-and how franchisees are faring.
+I have a feeling that Ray is rolling in his grave-and is pretty angry about what’s been taking place at headquarters-and how franchisees were or are faring.

 The Bottom Line?